Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function

 The above relation was obtained by fitting a linear relation for the mean relation as a function of redshift.

 Conversely, in Fig.~\ref{fig:adiabatic-mbias}, we present the ratio of the virial mass in the non-radiative run with respect to the matched dmo counterpart.
-Despite the missing baryonic content shown in Fig.~\ref{fig:adiabatic-fb}, we observe that halos in the dmo and in the non-radiative simulations have on average the same mass.
+Despite the missing baryonic content shown in Fig.~\ref{fig:adiabatic-fb}, we observe that halos have the same average mass in the dmo and non-radiative simulations.
 This leads to the following relation for $\delta_f$ in Eqs.~\eqref{eq:quasiadiabatic1} and~\eqref{eq:quasiadiabatic2}: